esandine/APCS2FinalProject/README.md

 -Ely Sandine
 -New Features:
 -correct finds angle to rotate
--Bugs Added:
+-writeHTML in ReadImage writes the results in html to results.html -Bugs Added:
 -Bugs Fixed:
 -Deleted alot of test image files that were cluttering te directory